Vancouver’s main New Year’s Eve celebrations used to happen around Canada Place and included free concerts and fireworks on December 31.

 New Year’s Video

-The following video from 2015 shows what to expect at Concord’s NYE Vancouver event:
+The following video from 2015 shows what the event at Concord’s NYE Vancouver event used to look like.

 For more information on Vancouver’s New Year’s Eve celebrations, see Fireworks at Canada Place.

 Other articles that might be of interest include the following:

 - New Year’s Day Polar Bear Swims

 - Vancouver’s December Calendar